 Rhue: Why don't you contemplate what's just taken place here while I go after Gaius.
 Later, loser.

-Kill 'em All: In Episode 5, the casualties are: Slade, Lyrra, Cetsa, Alan (you can see his disembered legs poking out of a bush), Sacrifa, Entrego (presumably), and an entire city of innocent people, inculding children.
+Kill 'em All: In Episode 5.
+The casualties are: Slade, Lyrra, Cetsa, Alan (you can see his dismembered legs poking out of a bush), Sacrifa, Entrego (presumably), and an entire city of innocent people, including children.

-Long Lost Relative: Maybe several.
-Lyrra is Jeruh's little sister, Scatha and Serena are Slade's sisters, Kloe and Cetsa were childhood friends who fell out over the pendant that Cetsa found.
+Long-Lost Relative: Several, as seen on the character sheet.
 Other relations are implied in some places, but cannot be proven or are disproven by Episode 6.

 Lost Forever: Except in Episode 6, previous areas cannot be revisited, so if you didn't get the items there, too bad.
 This goes for experience, too, since the game doesn't use random encounters, but also because the aforementioned items are your primary source of stat gains in the first place.

-While that is the worst offender, the rest of the series is pretty confusing as well.
+Mind Screw: The entirety of Episode 6 is the worst offender, but the rest of the series is pretty confusing as well.
 Not only is almost nothing resolved, what little the fanbase has to work with is extraordinarily cryptic and confusing.
-(The result is that Epileptic Trees start popping up absolutely everywhere.)
+(Expect lots of Epileptic Trees popping up.)

 Minigame: Several times.
 Holding off a siege with cannon fire, a vaguely side-scrolling shooter game, catching a rabbit...